Tampa Theft Crime Lawyers

 Act Fast: Make the Most Important Call You Can

 After being charged with a crime as serious as grand theft, working with

-a seasoned criminal defense lawyer becomes crucially important.
-Our team
+criminal defense lawyer becomes crucially important.

-has over 75 years of collective legal experience, includes
+more than 75 years of collective legal experience, includes

 former prosecutors who know how the government handles these cases, and is driven by the